mvolkmann/blog/src/ocaml.md

 ## Dune

-An OCaml project can consist of multiple source files.

 <a href="https://dune.build" target="_blank">Dune</a>
-is a popular OCaml build system.
+is a popular OCaml and Reason build system.
 It is used create, build, test, and run OCaml projects.
+It can also compile to JavaScript.

 To install the `dune` command, enter `oam install dune`.